KhronosGroup/glTF-MaterialX-Converter/documents/README_api.md

 ### Setup

-The Github repository can be forked / cloned locally and the package built using `pip` as follows from the root folder:
+The <a href="https://github.com/KhronosGroup/glTF-MaterialX-Converter/">Github repository</a> can be forked / cloned locally and the package built using `pip` as follows from the root folder:

 `pip install .`